a-robu/dlg-assessment/README.md

 I chose to use the _Pytest_ testing framework because I like [the simplicity of assertions in pytest](https://docs.pytest.org/en/stable/assert.html).

+The _Bottle_ response is verified using _Boddle_ (a small dependency which provides a context for verifying _Bottle_ responses).
+I chose _Boddle_ just because [this comment recommented it](https://stackoverflow.com/a/41270185) and because the source code seemed ok (not dangerous).

 # Assumptions & Limitations

 This solution is a toy example of how a software project can work.
 Typically I find that my dependencies can become a bit more complex (such as needing software that can be conveniently installed with a distro's package manager) and I tend to then Docker-ize my projects.
 Here, that is not necessary as the dependencies are very simple and the software is still easy to run.